-Working initially with pudding supremo, Anthony Staunton of the renowned Timoleague butchers and a family member, Food Science and Technology graduate Siobhán Ní Laoithe De Roiste, who advised on production regulations, they managed to source the precious blood from a Co Cork supplier - and now, following the 3 day production cycle of the original recipe, they produce a black pudding with a history and an important USP.
+Working initially with pudding supremo, Anthony Staunton of the renowned Timoleague butchers and a family member, Food Science and Technology graduate Siobhán Ní Laoithe De Roiste, who advised on production regulations, they managed to source the precious fresh blood from a Co Cork supplier - and now, following the 3 day production cycle of the original recipe, they produce a black pudding with a history and an important USP.

 It’s another good news story of Irish food, demonstrating yet again that quality pays.
 Having started with a black and a white pudding, their success led to expanding production to include rashers and sausages - which were also well received.

 Putog de Roiste is made in traditional rings as well as three sizes of chubbs and widely available from small supermarkets and independent stores throughout Munster.
 You’ll find them at the Toonsbridge Dairy shop (see entry), and The Real Olive Company also distributes them to independent shops and restaurants in Dublin - Avoca, Mortons, Lilliput Stores in Stoneybatter among them - and you may spot them in SuperValu and on menus at good restaurants like Moloughneys in Clontarf and Weafer & Cooper in Glasthule.